 Festival Accès Asie, in collaboration with MAI (Montréal, arts interculturels), will present Undivided Colors, created by four South Asian dancers and choreographers.

-Dance, diversity, and gender are the elements that animate Undivided Colors, a veritable gathering of performances, ideas, and conversations by artists Alvin Tolentino from Vancouver, Peter Chin and Hari Khrisnan from Toronto, and William Lau from Ottawa.
+Dance, diversity, and gender are the elements that animate Undivided Colors, a veritable gathering of performances, ideas, and conversations by artists Alvin Tolentino from Vancouver, Peter Chin and Hari Khrishnan from Toronto, and William Lau from Ottawa.

 Amidst the rhythms of generations of Asian diasporas in Canada and around the world, lie the legacies of each and the roots of dance.
 Together, the artists use this background to challenge identity with a transculturality that characterizes the diasporas.
-To instil a spiritual aspect into their performance, inseparable from many cultures around the world, these dancers transcend the complexities of gender.
+To instill a spiritual aspect into their performance, inseparable from many cultures around the world, these dancers transcend the complexities of gender.

 Presented in collaboration with